kklein/sps24-metalearners/slides/slides.md

 - We'll reduce said question to the following question

-  > How much would a given student $i$ profit from a growth mindset coaching?
+  > How much would a student like student $i$ profit from a growth mindset coaching?

 - The latter we can formalize with notation and terminology from Causal Inference: